teleivo/puppet-dcm4chee/README.md

 This module was only tested with Ubuntu 14.04 64bit.
 This module was only tested with dcm4chee-2.18.0-mysql.
 This module is currently limited to dcm4chee using mysql.
-This module does expect you to have java already installed.

 ##Contributions